Blackfell/blackfell.github.io/_pages/about.md

 I worked with youth throughout my University years and for the first years of my career, both as a [STEM embassador](https://www.stem.org.uk/stem-ambassadors) and as a volunteer with the [Air Cadet Organisation](https://www.raf.mod.uk/aircadets/) in the UK.
 I have now drawn these activities to a close as I have my own youth organisation (see below!), but take my passion for education and development into my career, mentees, friends and, well, anyone that will listen.

-I'm now a father to a young family and take care to enjoy and be mindful of the pleasures of simple family life; swinging an axe and building a house can feel like a far cry from working with computers at time, but sometimes one can help build ideas and enthusiasm for the other.
+I'm now a father and take care to enjoy and be mindful of the pleasures of simple family life; swinging an axe and building a house can feel like a far cry from working with computers at time, but sometimes one can help build ideas and enthusiasm for the other.

 ## How can I help you?